usaid-cs/yesterday-i-learned/biology.md

+- [You can adjust your diet according to your body type](https://www.precisionnutrition.com/all-about-body-type-eating).
+For skinny bois, consider 55% carbs, 25% protein, and 20% fat.
+For strong bois, consider 40% carbs, 30% protein, and 30% fat.
+For fat bois, consider 25% carbs, 35% protein, and 40% fat.
+- Some plants make [non-protein amino acids](https://www.ncbi.nlm.nih.gov/pubmed/16890899) like [canavanine](https://en.wikipedia.org/wiki/Canavanine) to make its seeds toxic to animals.
+[People with lupus need to avoid alfalfa sprouts](https://www.hopkinslupus.org/lupus-info/lifestyle-additional-information/avoid/) because the L-canavanine inside can increase inflammation in people with lupus.
 - A dog's age equivalent calculation is not linear, so you don't multiply its age by 7 or 9.
 Instead, [it's a table of values](https://www.lifehacker.com.au/2019/08/today-i-discovered-that-a-human-year-isnt-actually-seven-dog-years/) depending on your dog's size, and, notably, how a dog reaches sexual maturity after the first year, making the first year 15 human years, but each year after age two is about four to five human years.
 - The largest butterfly is [Queen Alexandra's birdwing](https://en.wikipedia.org/wiki/Queen_Alexandra%27s_birdwing), at a 23cm wingspan for females.
 It rests its wings flat, like a moth.
 - All puffins are found in the Atlantic ocean.